advigator/guides/src/pages/docs/analytics.md

 For example, the keyword "iphone cover" as phrase match reaches consumers searching for _iphone cover red_ or _waterproof iphone cover._
 These new search terms may not be in Targeting because they have not yet led to orders (or low CTR) but have generated spend so far.
-If you want to isolate them, go to _custom > new search terms_
+If you want to isolate them, go to _filter > only SP AUTO + Phrase/Broad_

 ![Analytics new search term](/images/analytics/new-search-terms.png)